 Tom Pushpathadam manages Kids & Art’s technology from Los Angeles.
 He oversees site updates and the integration of software tools and services.
 His focus is on technology that supports a great experience for workshop participants while generating the data needed for effective fundraising and outreach efforts.
 Tom is always on the lookout for new partners that will help our small team achieve big results.

 Katherine Relf-Canas works on researching and writing grants for us.
 She has a background in corporate communications, freelance writing and Web publishing.
 In 2008, she launched a workshop company called Serentripity to provide cultural immersion travel experiences.
-Covering Kids & Art for her blog on the healing power of art led her to volunteering with us, and she is very honored to be involved with our growth.
+Covering Kids & Art for her blog on the healing power of art led her to volunteering with us, and she is very honored to be involved with our work.

-We would like to thank our tireless volunteers- Shiraz Bhabha, Barb Boschetto, Jeff Cleary, Kala Jarugumilli, Joy Johnson, Eileen Moore, Davina Moussa, Ezra Moussa, Patty Owyang, Caroline Robbins, Hannah Stahulak, Sunil Shah, and Purvi Shah.
+We would like to thank our tireless volunteers- Shiraz Bhabha, Barb Boschetto, Jeff Cleary, Kala Jarugumilli, Joy Johnson, Eileen Moore, Davina Moussa, Ezra Moussa, Patty Owyang, Hannah Stahulak, Sunil Shah, and Purvi Shah.